 As with most things, if it sounds too good to be true, it likely is.
 According to the Federal Trade Commission (FTC), victims of loan modification scams are often told to stop making payments to their lender because the loan modification company is going to take care of negotiations.
 This never happens, and the victim can’t get in contact with the company after paying for the service.

-Avoid companies that claim to modify your loan.
+- How to avoid it: Stay away from companies that claim to modify your loan.
 If you’re struggling with payments, contact your lender directly and explain your situation.
 Many are willing to defer payments or extend your loan term.
-While it will make your loan cost more over the long run, it can lower the monthly amount you owe, making it easier to handle the payments.

 Although not technically considered scams, some tactics dealers use can cheat you out of your money.

 - Lowballing the value of your trade-in.
 Dealers are trying to make a profit, but that doesn’t mean you should settle for a bad offer.
 You can visit multiple dealers to see what they’ll pay for your old car so you can be sure the dealer you choose is giving you a good price.